bawbgale/bawbgale.github.io/_posts/2017-10-08-adventures-in-tableau-server-device-type-analysis.md

   </tr>
 </table>

-Another test with my browser window maximized confirmed that this is indeed what&#8217;s going on.
+Another test with my browser window maximized confirmed that this is indeed what’s going on.

-Luckily, there&#8217;s another place we can look: `http_user_agent` in the `http_requests` table:
+Luckily, there’s another place we can look: `http_user_agent` in the `http_requests` table:

 <pre class="brush: sql; title: ; notranslate" title="">SELECT http_user_agent
 FROM http_requests